-It’s been ten years since Game of Thrones first graced our screens, and it would only be right to say that the finale of the show left fans somewhat divided.
+When is the House of the Dragons release date?
+It’s been ten years since Game of Thrones first graced our screens, and it would only be right to say that the finale of the TV series left fans somewhat divided.
 But there’s a chance to revel once again in all the drama, fantasy, and action that the world of Game of Thrones has to offer as we return to Westeros once again with the prequel spin-off, House of the Dragon.

-It’s been years in the making, but with a number of Game of Thrones spin-offs on the way, you basically need to be a maester to understand all these different spin-offs.
-So to make things easier, we’ve scoured the libraries of Old Town’s Citadel, consulted with the wisest Kings (not Joffrey obviously), and even trecked beyond The Wall to consult the three-eyed raven just to find out everything we can about this Game of Thrones prequel.
+The show winds the clock back on the Seven Kingdoms, depicting a turbulent time for House Targaryen.
+A full 200 years before the struggle for the Iron Throne, the House is beginning to fall apart, with oncoming civil war.
+With a number of Game of Thrones spin-offs on the way, you basically need to be a maester to understand all these different spin-offs.
+So to make things easier, we’ve scoured the libraries of Old Town’s Citadel, consulted with the wisest Kings (not Joffrey obviously), and even trekked beyond The Wall to consult the three-eyed raven just to find out everything we can about this Game of Thrones prequel.

 So grab your best travelling cloak, sharpen your blade, and prepare yourself for a history lesson like no other.
 This is everything we know about House of the Dragon.

 House of the dragon release date: when does HOUSE OF THE DRAGON come out?

 It’s been confirmed House of the Dragon is coming in 2022 to HBO Max, Sky Atlantic, and streaming service Now TV.
 On March 30, it was announced that the premiere date will be August 21, 2022.
 There will be ten episodes in the first season.